davidecrc/neuroinfer_brainhack23/README.md

      $ cd /your/path/to/neuroinfer/root
      $ pyhon -m neuroinfer.server

+The python script analysis can be separatedely launched as follows:

      $ pyhon MainScript.py
      Enter cog(s) here (if more than one separate them with a comma): memory Enter a prior between 0.001 and 1.000 associated with memory: 0.1